carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

+Note that, while you may not think of yourself as a computational "expert," in the context above that term may accurately describe your skill level.
+We will come back to the expertise of the instructor in the next episode.
 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.

-(We, as instructors, are more likely to be competent practitioners or experts, and we will discuss this in a later section).
-We will next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.
+You might think of a novice as a sort of an 'empty vessel' into which knowledge can be 'poured'.
+Unfortunately, this analogy has very limited usefulness and generates dangerous misconceptions.
+In our next section, we will briefly explore the nature of "knowledge" through a concept that helps us differentiate between novices and competent practitioners in a more useful and visual way.
+This, in turn, will have implications for how we teach.

 ## "All Models are Wrong, but Some are Useful"